 Information on scholarships for International students from the Government of Canada can be found on the Department of Foreign Affairs, Trade and Development’s website: scholarships.gc.ca.
 Students are also encouraged to check with their home government for funding opportunities.

 Funds are available at the International Students Office for short-term emergency loans.
 Loans are issued to full-time undergraduate and graduate students who need temporary emergency financial assistance.
-For further information on eligibility requirements and conditions, contact the coordinator, International Students Office, Room: H 653, 514-848-2424, ext.
+For further information on eligibility requirements and conditions, contact the coordinator, International Students Office, Room: GM 330, 514-848-2424, ext.
 3514.

 19.5 INTERNATIONAL STUDENT HEALTH AND ACCIDENT INSURANCE

 Immigration Quebec services and the Ministère de l’Éducation et de l’Enseignement supérieur require that all International students be covered by a health insurance plan while studying and living in Quebec.
 To this end, Concordia University has negotiated a compulsory health and accident insurance plan for its International students.
 Health insurance fees are charged automatically when International students register for courses.